magento/merchdocs/src/marketing/variables-custom.md

 1. Click <span class="btn">Add New Variable</span>.

 1. Enter an identifier in the **Variable Code** field, using all lowercase characters without spaces.

-However, the underscore character can be used to represent a space.
+    If needed, you can use an underscore character to represent a space.
 For example: `my_custom_variable`

 1. Enter a **Variable Name**, which is used for internal reference.
 For example: `My Custom Variable`